EffectOrientedProgramming/book/Chapters/02_What_is_an_Effect.md

 # What is an Effect?

-08:07 AM January 13, 2018: Televisions, Radios, and Cell Phones across Hawaii suddenly flash an alert.
+08:07 AM January 13, 2018

+Televisions, Radios, and Cell Phones across Hawaii suddenly flash an alert:

 C> "BALLISTIC MISSILE INBOUND THREAT TO HAWAII.
 SEEK IMMEDIATE SHELTER.
 THIS IS NOT A DRILL"